Todd Stottlemyer, Venture Partner

 Todd has also served as CFO & CAO of BTG Inc. ($300M annual revenue publicly traded company acquired by Titan, now L-3) and as a Corporate VP at BDM International (multi-billion dollar firm backed by the Carlyle Group, taken public and acquired by TRW, now Northrop Grumman).
 Todd has served on or serves on the boards of ten technology companies and two publicly traded commercial banks.

-Todd currently serves as the Rector (chair of the Board of Visitors) for his alma mater, The College of William & Mary, where he received his Bachelor of Arts degree (Phi Beta Kappa).
+Todd previously served as Rector (chair of the Board of Visitors) for his alma mater, The College of William & Mary, where he received his Bachelor of Arts degree (Phi Beta Kappa).
 Todd also earned a J.D. from Georgetown University Law Center and is a member of the Virginia State Bar.